TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Makelinks.rst

 makelinks
 =========

-makelinks substitutes all appearances of web addresses or mail links with a real link-tag.
+:typoscript:`makelinks` substitutes all appearances of web addresses or mail links with a real link-tag.
 Web addresses and mail links must be contained in the text in the following form: